How to Find Four of the Best Waterfalls in Oahu

 Best Times To Visit: Lulumahu is best visited during the dry summer season because the trail gets extremely muddy and the streams become dangerous during heavy rains.
 Go early to avoid the crowds!

-Swimming Allowed: Yes
+Swimming Allowed: Yes - but use caution

 You should park at the gravel parking lot off of Pali Highway that’s often used to access Kaniakapupu Ruins.
 You’ll notice an opening in the fence at the back end of the lot with a sign that says property of Board of Water Supply.
 That’s your trailhead.